uav4geo/OpenPointClass/README.md

 ## Known Issues

  - [ ] Gradient Boosted Trees as an alternative to Random Forest are currently broken.
+ - [ ] Some PLY files cannot be read correctly.
+We only support a subset of the PLY format (for performance reasons) and certain less common variations of the format might give trouble.

 ## License